wp-plugins/floatbox-plus/readme.txt

 == Description ==

+> This plugin is made for floatbox 3.24 (and below), if you want to use it with floatbox 3.50 or higher, please use the following patch: [patch/instructions](http://board.splash.de/showthread.php?t=11165)

 Floatbox Plus is a plugin that implements Floatbox by <a href="http://randomous.com/tools/floatbox/">Byron McGregor</a> (a javascript similar to Lightview/Lightbox/Shadowbox/Fancybox/Thickbox).
 Floatbox Plus is used to create overlay display images/videos (only youtube/vimeo) on the webpage and to automatically add the correct overlay links to images.
 Floatbox Plus permits users to view larger versions of images/videos without having to leave the current page, and is also able to display